Filter Queries

 3 Do not leave out the referential constraints (based on classifiers) Find non-key and non-foreign columns of base tables with a textual column and small field size in case of which there is a table with the name that is similar to the column name.
 Perhaps the table is a classifier table and the column should have a foreign key constraint referencing to the table.
 Problem detection INFORMATION_SCHEMA+system catalog base tables 2025-11-07 10:11 MIT License View

-7 Sequence generators not needed Find possible classifier tables that have a column with a sequence generator.
-Such tables should have natural keys instead of surrogate keys.
-Problem detection INFORMATION_SCHEMA+system catalog base tables 2025-11-07 10:11 MIT License View
+11 Surrogate keys in classifier tables This query identifies potential classifier (or reference) tables that contain a column populated by a sequence generator.
+In good database design, tables storing standard reference data should typically use natural keys rather than auto-incrementing surrogate keys.
+Problem detection INFORMATION_SCHEMA+system catalog base tables 2026-05-16 14:00 MIT License View